Professor Susan Krumdieck Research Website

 Research, Innovation, Education, Transition Engineering

 Professor Krumdieck has led an interdisciplinary research group in the College of Engineering, University of Canterbury from 2000 to 2020.
 Students have worked in the context of industry, government, and communities on transition to resilient and environmentally integrated systems.
 Systems-level engineering research is urgently needed to provide near and long-term solutions for communities, organizations and business.
+Since coming to New Zealand, the interdisciplinary AEMSLab research group has included energy and buildings engineering, transport engineering, risk management, physics, geography, computer science, negotiation, business management, project management, design, environmental science, biophysical economics, psychology and social science.
+Humboltzian continuous attention to scientific observation of complex systems, together with direct working with and listening to communities, Iwi, councils, consultants, we have focused our research on the core question raised across our society:

 "I think your research focus has a high value because it could help us learn from our mistakes by breaking the BAU model, and actually help us realise that we need to address the ‘How do we…’ question."
 Energy Expert